llamao/decentdesigner/README.md

 - moving the left & right edges does not change the rootNote, so be sure to do that yourself
 - you may want to leave a gap of 1 velocity so that it doesn't play 2 samples at velocities where they overlap
 - scroll to zoom, middle click and drag to move the viewport
+- ctrl+d makes a duplicate of the selected block

 ## ADDITIONAL NOTES
 ### (important)